mooseyscountrygarden.com » Rose Garden » Climbing Roses« Dublin Bay | Mermaid »

-Climbing Rose Masquerade
+Climbing Masquerade Rose

 This was one of the few roses I brought from my last garden.
 It grew there on an archway, and I was really amazed by its changing flower colours.